rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 Query OK, 1 row affected (0.004 sec)
 ```

-#### Task 5 : Create a remote user
+#### Task 5: Create a remote user

-In this task, you will create a new user, grant access from remote, and test a connection with that user.
+In this task, you will create a new user, grant access from the remote, and test a connection with that user.

 ```bash
 MariaDB [(none)]> grant all privileges on NEW_DATABASE_NAME.* TO 'NEW_USER_NAME'@'%' identified by 'PASSWORD';